electron/rfcs/text/0017-shared-texture.md

 The managed API is designed to be easy to use for most users.
 It automatically handles IPC and reference counting for users, which is a pain for users to manually manage.

-1. It automatically passes sync tokens through Electron IPC, with async API.
+1. It automatically passes sync tokens through Electron IPC, with an async API.
-2. It automatically count references across processes, and detects if there's a leak.
+2. It automatically counts references across processes, and detects if there's a leak.
-3. It provides a more clear API for users to use, and easier to understand.
+3. It provides a clearer API for users to use, and is easier to understand.

 ### Subtle API Design Considerations